Skip to content

 Steeping Loose Leaf vs. Tea Bags

 There is a great debate on loose-leaf tea vs. tea bags in the tea world.
-In general steeping loose-leaf tea has a reputation to be complicated in comparison to tea bags.
-But there are wonderful apparatus and inventions that simplifies the process.
+In general, steeping loose-leaf tea has a reputation to be complicated in comparison to tea bags.
+But there are wonderful tea infusers and accessories that simplify the process.
 In that case, the lure of the tea bag lies in its all-in-one steeping device.

 How Long to Steep Black Tea Bags